 For France, the spread increased after the results of the European and legislative elections and have not returned to the 50bp medium-term value.

 Italian, Greek and French spreads over 10Y German bund - Since Jan.
 2021

-High-yield corporate-bond spreads have been increasing, especially in the US, since Trump's inauguration
+High-yield corporate-bond have been decreasing since April